How to serve on or chair a committee

 • If policy decisions have been made, be sure to communicate these to the appropriate individuals.
 These may include the Provost, the Registrar, a faculty member, or another committee.
 It can also be helpful to attach relevant minutes or include the decision date so that this information can be searched later in our archive of minutes.

-• Expect to be invited by FCC or the Provost to report the work of the committee and any major decisions to the full faculty at one of the monthly faculty meetings.
+• Contact FCC to be placed on a Faculty Meeting agenda to report the work of the committee including any major decisions to the full faculty.

 Notice of Nondiscriminatory Policy The institution does not discriminate in its educational and employment policies against any person on the basis of gender, race, color, religion, age, disability, sexual orientation, national or ethnic origin, or on any other basis proscribed by federal, state, or local law.